Armenians violated ceasefire 9 times in a day

-Positions of Azerbaijani Armed Forces underwent fire from positions located in Bala Jafarli village of Gazakh region from positions located in Barekamavan village of Noyemberyan region as well as in Alibayli village of Tovuz region from positions located in Aygepar village of Berd region.
+According to the information, Armenian armed forces, located in Vazashen village in Ijevan region and nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijani Armed Forces located in Bala Jafarli village and nameless hills in Gadabay region.

-Positions of Azerbaijani Armed Forces underwent fire from Garakhanbayli village of Fuzuli region as well as from unnamed heights of Goranboy region.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near to the occupied Horadiz and Gorgan villages of Fuzuli region as well as in nameless hills in Goranboy region.

 News DepartmentNews Author